What Steiner Actually Gave

 Dr. Steiner: That happens because the movement of the Earth’s axis describes a cone, a double cone whose movement is continuously balanced by the movement of the Earth’s axis.
 If you always had the axis of the Earth parallel to you, then the celestial pole would describe a lemniscate, but it remains stationary.
 That is because the movement of the Earth’s axis in a double cone is balanced by the movement of the celestial pole in a lemniscate.
 Thus, it is balanced.
 [FACULTY MEETINGS WITH RUDOLF STEINER, pp. 30-32.]

-This is all quite learned and even, in its way, impressive.
-Yet it is all nonsense.
+Steiner's teachings on these matters are, in their way, impressive.
+Yet they are nonsense.
+And the implications for Waldorf education run deep.
 Pause to reflect.
 We have been reading transcripts from faculty meetings.
 The leader of the school and the teachers at that school are seriously telling each other that the planets that don't orbit the Sun, and they segue to the sinking of Atlantis, an event that they believe really happened.

 Are you unsettled by any if this?
 Would you be comfortable knowing that the teachers at your children's school hold such discussions and embrace such beliefs?
 Or, turn this around.
 Would you be comfortable sending your children to a school where the faculty could conceivably hold such discussions and beliefs?